MichealCodez/awesome-project-ideas/projects/readme_example.md

 ---
 name: "[Project Idea] - Your Project Idea Title"
-about: Propose a new project idea for collaboration
+about: Very short description of what the project is about
 ---

 ## Project Idea